2021 IBWSS Speakers

 The NSBC’s communications director, Yvonne Pentz, has more than 15 years of experience in integrated communications and marketing, with over a decade working in recreational boating safety.
 She focuses on reaching the boating public with safety information in a format that is user-friendly and engaging.
 She oversees grant management and implementation working alongside staff, partners and contractors.
 Her recreational boating safety work has received recognition from the likes of the Academy of Interactive & Visual Arts’ Communicator Awards, Hermes Awards, PR Daily Nonprofit Awards, and PRSA’s Bronze Anvil, to name a few. safeboatingcouncil.org

-The National Safe Boating Council’s executive director, Peg Phillips, is an experienced executive and boating instructor.
-She is a certified American Canoe Association L2 Kayak Instructor and NSBC Powerboat Instructor trained in Open Water and Close-Quarters Boat Control.
+The NSBC’s Executive Director, Peg Phillips, is an experienced executive and boating instructor.
+She is a certified American Canoe Association L2 Kayak Instructor, SUP Instructor, and NSBC Powerboat Instructor.
 Working hands-on with hundreds of students, she has instilled recreational boating safety and influenced boater behavior.
 She has successfully provided guidance for over a dozen federally grant-funded programs since she joined the NSBC in 2018.
 Phillips has received awards for her outstanding boating instruction including the American Canoe Association President’s Award and American Canoe Association State Director of the Year.
 With two decades of senior executive level management experience, Peg is accomplished in strategic planning, staff development, inspiring commitment, managing change, and building coalitions and partnerships. safeboatingcouncil.org

 Chris Stec served for 12 years as the Chief Operating Officer of the ACA, the oldest nonprofit paddlesports organization in the U.S., focusing on paddlesports education, stewardship, recreation and competition, including the Olympic paddlesports of Slalom and Sprint and the Paralympic discipline of Paracanoe.
 In addition, Chris holds numerous paddlesports instructor certifications and enjoys spending time on the water with his wife and two kids, whether it’s racing downriver canoes, kayak fishing, or surfing SUPs in the ocean.
 He currently serves as the Past Chair of the National Safe Boating Council.